wahlelis/Semesterproject_FS23_CMA/Readme.md

 **Sinuosity** and/or **turning angle** and how they influence the mountainbikers on different trajectories.
 (Laube & Purves, 2011)

 Movement patterns for mountainbike detection?
+Mountainbiking trips might show the following characteristics:

+-   Repetition (revisiting the same route)

+-   Slow uphill, fast downhill.
+Speed difference

+-   Rural/natural environment, hills.
+Topographical context

+other criteria to be assessed.

 Laube, P. & Purves, R. S. (2011).
 How fast is a cow?
 Cross-Scale Analysis of Movement Data.
 Transactions in GIS, 15(3): 401--418